La-Lojban/lojban.pw/data/pages/articles/lojban-and-speed-of-thought.md

 <div class="lojbo"></div>

-Speed of thought
-A language with only two words_
+A language with only two words

 > **be'uro'o**
 > _I'm hungry!_